 If the buyer exercises the option, according to [PnL Amount = BTC Spot Price - Strike Price - Premium], [(50,000 - 70,000) - 200 = -$20,200], the buyer loses $20,200.
 However, one crucial feature of Options is that [when the buyer purchases an option, they are buying a right to execute, and the buyer can choose not to execute at expiration], so if the buyer decides not to execute at expiration, they will only lose $200 premium.

 As the world's leading derivatives trading platform, BingX provides the ultimate derivatives trading services, mainly Standard Futures and Perpetual Futures, suitable for ordinary and advanced investors in cryptocurrencies.

-Standard Futures supports USDT-Margined Contract and Coin-Margined Contract, which is easy to use and suitable for beginners or ordinary investors to get started quickly.
-Perpetual Futures currently supports USDT-Margined Contract, allowing users to complete tighter limit strategies, position management, etc., and is suitable for advanced investors.
+Standard Futures supports USDT-Margined Contract and Coin-Margined Standard Futures, which is easy to use and suitable for beginners or ordinary investors to get started quickly.
+Perpetual Futures currently supports USDT-Margined Standard Futures, allowing users to complete tighter limit strategies, position management, etc., and is suitable for advanced investors.

 If you want to trade derivatives on BingX, please watch the following video to help you through the whole trading process.